sapphonie/pterodactyl-srcds-debian/README.md

-# Containers
+# Docker Container
-Generic docker containers designed to run source engine games.
+Generic docker container designed to be able to run source engine games.